 This is an interdisciplinary collaborative digital humanities project to explore environmental, social, and cultural changes that have occurred over the past century along the Bushkill Creek corridor near Lafayette College.
 In the past the stream was the center of diverse industrial activity due to plentiful water power, but now it is largely unseen, forgotten, and to some extent recaptured by nature.
-We are working with students to create a multimedia map-based archive that will illustrate this transition, highlight some of the stories involved, and will be explorable by the public.
-See our initial mapping efforts here.
+We are working to create a multimedia map and image-based archive that will illustrate this transition, highlight some of the stories involved, and will be explorable by the public.

 Site 1 – Confluence with Delaware R